Surya10102000/portfolium/CODE_OF_CONDUCT.md

 This Code applies to all Portfolium spaces, including:
 - GitHub repositories (PRs, issues, discussions).
-- GSSoC’25 communication channels (Discord, email, LinkedIn).
 - Social media and project-related events (virtual/in-person).

 ---

 ***Reporting Violations***

 If you encounter or witness misconduct, promptly contact:
-- Project Maintainers (via GitHub or GSSoC’25 Discord).
+- Project Admin
-- GSSoC’25 Organizers.

-**All reports will be handled confidentially and investigated fairly.**
+*All reports will be handled confidentially and investigated fairly.*

 ---